-This is a recap of how it went down:
+This is a recap of how it went down…

-Last night my child got over-tired and wouldn’t sleep, perhaps because she went to sleep five minutes early or maybe it was five minutes late, I don’t know.
+Last night my child got over-tired and wouldn’t sleep, perhaps because she went to sleep a five minutes early or maybe it was because it was five minutes late, I don’t know.
 Maybe it is this lunar eclipse that is a full moon in pisces with its “surge of emotional energy” or maybe it is because we tried to put her to sleep on a day ending with a “y”…nobody knows.
 My child requires precision with her bedtime routine and if you veer off course, hold onto your hats folks.